Sprinter1999/ROM/README.md

 ## Abstract

 This repository contains the implementation of our paper "Representation Optimal Matching for Robust Federated Learning with Noisy Labels in Remote Sensing".
 We introduce FedROM, a novel federated learning framework that addresses label noise in distributed remote sensing tasks without requiring auxiliary data or transmitting extra sensitive information.
-The full paper will be coming soon.
+The full paper (early access) is available [here](https://ieeexplore.ieee.org/document/11318964).

 ## Installation